-The purpose of this publication “Doing Business in Denmark 2019” is to give an introduction to those considering conducting business in Denmark, either by establishing a company or a branch or in other ways.
+The purpose of this booklet “Doing Business in Denmark 2020” is to give an introduction to those considering conducting business in Denmark, either by establishing a company or a branch or in other ways.

 This booklet will provide you with a description of the business environment and the main aspects of the legal framework of Danish business life.